 Under the leadership of the third president, Dr. Keith Jenkins, the academic programs of the school were significantly strengthened and the student body grew considerably.
 During most of his tenure, HGST operated from a commercial property in northwest Houston and became an officially freestanding institution that affirms a constituency comprised of many denominational heritages.
 Likewise, the school continued to embrace its emerging ethnic diversity.

 HGST’s current president, Dr. James Furr, began service in 2010.
 Both organizational and academic dimensions were enhanced.
-The seminary currently offers four master's degrees and a doctoral degree.
-The Center for Leadership in Public Theology provides a new emphasis with training and support for students and for Christian leaders not in degree programs.
-The Center is propelled by the conviction that faithfulness matters for every person in every arena of life at all times and places.
+The seminary currently offers four master's degrees and two doctoral degrees.

 Since August 2013, HGST has occupied newly remodeled space on the campus of Willow Meadows Baptist Church near the southwest corner of the city’s inner loop.
 The multiyear lease well positions HGST to serve the entire metropolitan area and beyond.
 In September 2014, after prayerful discernment and dialogue, seminary leaders adopted a strategic plan called HGST 2020 that describes their understanding of God’s exciting dream for the seminary.
 Building on a rich history of excellent service, bright days are surely ahead for this pioneering faith and learning community!